floragunncom/search-guard-docs/overview.md

  * The authentication mechanism challenges (prompts) the user for a username and password.
 Or it can be extracted directly from the request.
 * Search Guard **authenticates** the credentials against the authentication backend.
  * This step is optional.
 If you use TLS client or proxy authentication, Search Guard uses the DN of a TLS certificate for authentication.
-* Search Guard **authorizes** the user by retrieving a list of roles for the user.
+* Search Guard **authorizes** the user by retrieving a list of user roles.
  * Roles retrieved in this step are called **backend roles**.
-This step is optional.
+Roles are optional.
 * Search Guard **maps** the user and backend roles to **internal Search Guard roles**.
  * Often this mapping is one-for-one, like "all".
-But more likely you want to define specific roles for specific ES use case.
+But more likely you want to define specific roles for specific ES use cases.
 * Search Guard determines the **permissions** associated with the internal Search Guard role and decides whether the action the user wants to perform is allowed or not.
  * If your are using document- and field-level-security, you can also apply more fine grained permissions based on document types and individual fields.